Understand the Automatic Stay: Advice from a Bankruptcy Attorney

 What The Automatic Stay Won’t Cover

 If you are in trouble for something unrelated, like a criminal offense, some of your debts will not be covered.
-Lawsuits which seek to acquire child support or alimony payments will not be halted.
+Lawsuits that seek to acquire child support or alimony payments will not be halted.
 Missing or unpaid taxes will also not be covered, meaning the IRS will still be after you.
 However, they will not be able to take possession of your property or assets.

 Get Help from a Bankruptcy Attorney at Groce & DeArmon, P.C.